Lea Bill, RN, BScN

 She grew up in Arviat, Nunavut and attended high school at the Maani Ulujuk High School in Rankin Inlet and lived in a residence.
 Esther attended Algonquin College in Ottawa, Ontario where she took the Nunavut Sivuniksavut Program and studied Inuit Political History and English.
 Esther attended nursing school in Yellowknife which is affiliated with the University of Victoria, BC in 2006 and worked as a Community Health Nurse in Arviat, Rankin Inlet and as a float nurse for the Kivalliq region.
 She worked in Coral Harbour, Baker Lake, Whale Cove, and Sanikiluaq as well.

 Esther worked as an Institutional Nurse in the Rankin Inlet Healing Facility which is a medium security correctional facility.
 During her career as an Institutional Nurse, she developed an abstract titled Diverse Populations and spoke on Northern Nursing and Inuit Culture at the Biennial Custody and Caring Conference in Saskatoon, Saskatchewan.
 In addition to nursing, Esther is a mental health first aid, master trainer for Inuit with the Mental Commission of Canada and an active board member with the Canadian Indigenous Nurses Association.

-Angeline Letendre, RN, MN, PhD
+Angeline Letendre, RN, PhD